beartype/beartype/README.rst

   `dynamic typing`_ is harmful and emit errors on `dynamically-typed`_ code.
   This includes common use patterns like changing the type of a variable by assigning that variable different objects of different types over that variable's lifetime.
+Want to freeze a variable from a ``set`` into a ``frozenset``? *Too bad.* Static type checkers don't want you to do that.
+In
-In contrast:
+  contrast:

-    **Beartype believes dynamic typing is beneficial and never emits errors on dynamically-typed code.** That's because ``beartype`` `operates
+    **Beartype believes dynamic typing is beneficial by default.
+Beartype never emits errors, warnings, or exceptions on dynamically-typed code.**

-    exclusively at the high level of pure-Python functions and methods <Versus Static Type Checkers_>`__ rather than the low level of individual statements *inside* pure-Python functions and methods.
+    That's because ``beartype`` `operates exclusively at the high level of pure-Python functions and methods <Versus Static Type Checkers_>`__ rather than the low level of individual statements *inside* pure-Python functions and methods.
 Unlike static type checkers, ``beartype`` can't be opinionated about things that no one should be.

 If none of the above *still* apply, still use ``beartype``.
 It's `free as in beer and speech <gratis versus libre_>`__, `cost-free at installation-